stuartellis/tools-container/README.md

 ## AWS CLI

-The _.aws_ directory for the user is shared from the host to the containerwith a bind mount, so that the CLI in the VM automatically uses these settings.
+The _.aws_ directory for the user is shared from the host to the container with a bind mount, so that the CLI in the VM automatically uses these settings.